Ejido Land Risks in Mexico: What Foreign Buyers Must Know

 If bank refuses trust setup on asset, stop.
 Legitimate restricted-zone private property gets fideicomiso from authorised banks.
 See Fideicomiso Mexico Explained.

-”But my friend bought ejido and it’s fine”
+What should buyers verify on “but my friend bought ejido and it’s fine”?

 Survivorship bias.
 Fine until: